sandstreamdev/std/README.md

 #### reverse

-Reverses the given array without mutating it (in contrast to Array.sort).
+Reverses the given array without mutating it (in contrast to Array.reverse).

 #### reverseIf